iamacup/amplitude-export/README.md

 ### Running out of memory / JavaScript Heap

-it is possible to run out of memory when executing - if this happens you will see a message about the heap.
+it is possible to run out of memory when executing on very large data sets - if this happens you will see a message about the heap.
 You can append `--max-old-space-size=8192` to your command like this:

 ```bash
 node --max-old-space-size=8192 index.js